ArkEcosystemArchive/docs-legacy/docs/exchanges/public-api.md

 ---
 # Public API Quick Actions

 Connecting to the API is done via the Crypto and Client SDKs.
-Many  queries can be performed using the Client SDK alone, while any actions requiring cryptographic functionality (i.e. signing transactions) are performed by the Crypto SDK.
+Many queries can be performed using the Client SDK alone, while the Crypto SDK performs any actions requiring cryptographic functionality (i.e., signing transactions).

 At a surface level, the two SDKs are separated by their functions and intended use cases: